surlabs/assStackQuestion/README.md

 ================================
 Copyright 2023 Laboratorio de Soluciones del Sur, Sociedad Limitada

+**Note: this repository is moved to https://github.com/surlabs/assStackQuestion and will be further maintained there.
+Please update your remotes.**

 This plugin version has been developed by Jesús Copado and the SURLABS' Team

 Copyright 2014 Institut fuer Lern-Innovation,Friedrich-Alexander-Universitaet Erlangen-Nuernberg, GPLv3 or later, see LICENSE